BirthdayResearch/jellyfishsdk/packages/jellyfish-testing/README.md

 Testing is an essential part of any serious quality software developer work.
 This package provides many abstractions for various commonly used setup pattern for DeFi blockchain.
 This keeps your testing setup DRY for repeated tests.

+## Development

+Being a testing framework for jellyfish, JSDoc is optional as we are using TypeScript.
+Testing Ais also optional if they are used alongside other jellyfish projects.